JoseArias31/Arias__Jose--assignment-1/README.md

 Visual design tool for wireframes.

 2)
-Q: How to pass data from parent to child component in React?
+Q: How to pass data from parent to child components in React?
 A: Props.
 Fake Answers: